richardsprague/Algorithmia/HowTo iOS and Algorithmia.md

 # Programming Algorithmia with iOS

-The same easy Algorithmia API that works with
- Python, Java, Scala, and others, is easy for iOS programming too.
+The same simple Algorithmia API that works with Python, Java, Scala, and others, is easy for iOS programming too.

-This short lesson assumes you have [a basic knowledge of iOS programming: enough to write a simple single-view app using the Storyboard.
+This short lesson assumes you have a basic knowledge of iOS programming: enough to write a simple single-view app using the Storyboard.
 (If not, start with [Apple's documentation here](https://developer.apple.com/library/ios/referencelibrary/GettingStarted/RoadMapiOS/)).
 To run this example, all you need is a Mac and a copy of Apple's (free) Xcode development environment.
 If you want to run your app on an iPhone or iPad, or if